 The distance between the top two is 3 cm and the distance between the bottom three is 2 cm.

 Step 3: Sketching the Eyes

-Now that we have our grid lines in place, we can proceed to add in the facial features of our face drawing.
+Now that we have our grid lines in place, we can add the facial features of our face drawing.
 We do this by starting with the eyes.
 Looking at whichever image you are using as a reference, try to begin with the inner corners of the eyes.
 The inner corners of the eyes should connect to the second horizontal line from the top.

 The distance between is dependent on the face in your reference image.

-A good way to gauge the distance is to imagine a third eye between the two on the face.
+An excellent way to gauge the distance is to imagine a third eye between the two on the face.
 What you want to do is spend time drawing the eyes, constantly referring to your reference image for guidance.
 Use your eraser and a light HB pencil to tweak and change them until they seem correct in size to that of the reference image.
 As long as you keep them on the horizon line they should be fine.

-You will find that it takes time to get the form and shape of the eyes correct.
+You will find that it takes time to get the form and shape of the eyes and pupils correct.
 We not trying to make them super detailed at this point, rather we want to just keep the eyes as a simple outline.
 We just want the eyes to resemble the shape of the eyes in our reference images.

 Use your reference image and analyze the shape of the eyes.
 The guidelines are simply there to help you place them in the face.